fredgibbs/fredgibbs.github.io/courses/etc/getting-started-with-text-mining.md

 # Working with Data
 One of the neat advantages of text mining is the way you can combine multiple data sources at larger than usual scales.
 Usually this will mean finding data from multiple sources, and of course they won't be in the same format.
 In order to make use of all your texts, you'll need to make sure the data are suitable for machine processing with standardized formats, not stray characters, etc.

-**Getting your data to look nice takes FAR LONGER than you want it to, than you think it should, than it deserves to, and is arguably the most difficult and crucial part of the process.** Exploratoring your corpus algorithmically is quite fun, but unless you like to geek out with python scripts and regular expressions, cleaning data is decidedly the unfun part of text mining.
+**Getting your data to look nice takes FAR LONGER than you want it to, than you think it should, than you think it deserves to.** It is arguably the most difficult and crucial part of the process.** Exploratoring your corpus algorithmically is quite fun, but unless you like to geek out with python scripts and regular expressions, cleaning data is decidedly the unfun part of text mining.
 But the key to success here is to remind yourself that even when preparing data, _you are doing history_, not trying to get ready for it.
-You just didn't realize that was such a big component of it.
+It's the digital vesion of combing through the archives.
+Not glamorous, but necessary, and there certainly are both art and science aspects to it.

 ## Normalizing Data
+For more on the basic concepts of organizing data:
 Hadley Wickham, [Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf).

 Seth van Hooland, Ruben Verborgh, Max De Wilde, [Cleaning Data with OpenRefine](http://programminghistorian.org/lessons/cleaning-data-with-openrefine.)